QCaudron/pydra/notebooks/README.md

 example of fitting a one-input to two-output model where the input controls the mean and formation of different mixtures.
 This shows off the power of the functional api for keras.
+* [Example 3](two_inputs_to_one_output_example.ipynb): Here we consider more than one model input to simulate multiple epidemiological parameters giving rise to a final size distribution.